Pervasive developmental disorder: Classification

 The first three of these disorders are commonly called the autism spectrum disorders; the last two disorders are much rarer, and are sometimes placed in the autism spectrum and sometimes not.

-In May 2013, the Diagnostic and Statistical Manual–5th Edition (DSM-V) was released, updating the classification for pervasive developmental disorders.
-The grouping of disorders, including PDD-NOS, Autism, Asperger Syndrome, Rett Syndrome, and CDD, has been removed and replaced with the general term of Autism Spectrum Disorders.
+In May 2013, the Diagnostic and Statistical Manual–5th Edition (DSM-5) was released, updating the classification for pervasive developmental disorders.
+The grouping of disorders, including PDD-NOS, autism, Asperger syndrome, Rett syndrome, and CDD, has been removed and replaced with the general term of autism spectrum disorders (ASDs).
 The American Psychiatric Association has concluded that using the general diagnosis of ASD supports more accurate diagnoses.
-The combination of these disorders was also fueled by the standpoint that Autism is characterized by common symptoms and should therefore bear a single diagnostic term.
-In order to distinguish between the different disorders, the DSM-V employs severity levels.
+The grouping of these disorders into ASD also reflects that autism is characterized by common symptoms and should therefore bear a single diagnostic term.
+In order to distinguish between the different disorders, the DSM-5 employs severity levels.
 The severity levels take into account required support, restricted interests and repetitive behaviors, and deficits in social communication.

 PDD and PDD-NOS

 There is a division among doctors on the use of the term PDD.
 Many use the term PDD as a short way of saying PDD-NOS.
 Others use the general category because the term PDD actually refers to a category of disorders and is not a diagnostic label.

 PDD is not itself a diagnosis, while PDD-NOS is a diagnosis.
-To further complicate the issue, PDD-NOS can also be referred to as "atypical personality development", "atypical PDD", or "atypical Autism".
+To further complicate the issue, PDD-NOS can also be referred to as "atypical personality development", "atypical PDD", or "atypical autism".

-Behavior

-An association between high-functioning autism (HFA) and criminal behavior is not completely characterized.
-Several studies have shown that the features associated with HFA may increase the probability of engaging in criminal behavior.
-While there is still a great deal of research that needs to be done in this area, recent studies on the correlation between HFA and criminal actions suggest that there is a need to understand the attributes of HFA that may lead to violent behavior.
-There have been several case studies that link the lack of empathy and social naïveté associated with HFA to criminal actions.

-There is still needs more research on the link between HFA and crimes, because most other studies point out that most people with ASD are ten times more likely to be victims and five times less likely to commit crimes than the general population.
-But there are also small-subgroups of people with Low-functioning Autism that commit crimes, because lack of understanding of the laws.